egeminiani/blogdown-egeminiani/content/home/honors.md

   certificate_url = ""
   date_start = "2013-07-01"
   date_end = ""
-  description = "Study scholarship 2013/14 for research periods abroad aimed at the abroad preparation of the Bachelor thesis at the Department of Mathematics, University of Glasgow, Glasgow."
+  description = "Scholarship for study periods abroad aimed at the abroad preparation of the Bachelor thesis at the Department of Mathematics, University of Glasgow, Glasgow."

 +++